gerakilmurray/weightMatters/README.md

 An application to tracking user's weights by dates.

-* Measure convetion: Kgs and Lbs
+* Measure convertion: Kgs and Lbs
 * Swift 3
 * Xcode 8.3.3
 * CoreData